 Falling Object Injury Attorney in New York City

 In New York, there’s a lot of activity happening way up in the air: skyscrapers reaching far above road level, huge tower cranes lifting tons of building materials, construction workers maneuvering around like tightrope walkers along thin platforms.
 This is one of the most distinguishing characteristics of the Big Apple.
 But all that sky-high action is also the source of an underappreciated danger: falling objects.
 Tiny items falling from a great height can and do cause severe injuries to pedestrians.
-This is one of the areas of specialty for the New York personal injury lawyers at The Dearie Law Firm, P.C.
+This is one of the areas of specialty for the New York construction accident lawyers at The Dearie Law Firm, P.C.

 TYPES OF FALLING OBJECT INCIDENTS